Avokadoen/3DpacmanOpenGL/README.md

 This project only supports windows.
 Please don't use this code as an example on how to do things.

 # to build
--go to directory using cmake
+- go to directory using cmake

--configue using cmake
+- configue using cmake

--generate using cmake
+- generate using cmake

--compile in preffered interpreter (C++17 support required)
+- compile in preffered interpreter (C++17 support required)